Odden69/dixies_doggy_daycare/validation-process.md

 When those were added, the errors were solved.
 ![Index file errors fix](assets/images/readme_images/error_index_fix.png)

 - Error number 1 was not obvious to me how to solve since I didn't have a database where to send the information or a thank you page where I could send the user.
-But this issue got solved by adding the javascripts, which closes the form and opens the thank you note, to the action.
+But this issue got solved by adding the javascript, which closes the form and opens the thank you note, to the action.
 ![Index file error fix](assets/images/readme_images/error_index_fix_2.png)

 ### about-us.html